 How often does MiFID II require Pershing to issue custody statements to clients?

 As a custodian, Pershing will be required to provide quarterly custodian statements including the market value of each asset, rather than on an annual basis.

 What are the changes to valuation statements?

-- Firms will be required to provide quarterly valuation reports as opposed to twice a year
+- Firms acting as portfolio managers, who do not provide individual contract notes for transactions, will now be required to provide quarterly valuation reports as opposed to twice a year*

 - Firms must report to clients if the overall value of the portfolio at the beginning of the reporting period depreciates by 10% and thereafter by further multiples of 10%

 - Firms must also report to their retail clients if their portfolio contains leveraged financial instruments or contingent liability transactions, where the initial value of any of the financial instruments has depreciated by 10%

 *Please note: Under ESMA Guidance 25.4.16, in cases where the client “elects” to receive information about executed transactions on a transaction-by-transaction basis, a periodic statement must be provided at least once every 12 months.